sikaeducation/docker-workshop/docker-commands/README.md

 ## Watch Out!

+* Volumes mounted in Docker Engine _must_ be absolute paths on both the host and the container.
+* To use both an entrypoint and a command, both need to be present in the Dockerfile even if the command is always overridden.
 * When referencing Docker containers, you don't need to type the entire ID, only the first 4 characters.
 You can also name a container by passing the `--name <name>` flag when starting a container and using the name instead of the ID.
-* All of these commands also work with containers created with Docker Compose.
+* All of the commands for running containers also work with containers created with Docker Compose.
 * Note that on Linux, Docker commands need to be run as a superuser with `sudo` unless you've completed the [Docker post-installation instructions for Linux](https://docs.docker.com/engine/install/linux-postinstall/)

 ## Additional Resources